eshazen/dosi-server-ng/src/README.md

 This will be a long list, no doubt!

-* Combine `server.cpp` and `test_config.cpp` to make a demo server which can parse commands and return errors as appropriate.
 * Check all `DosiConfig` members for correct range with reasonable error messages.
 Print errors to `stdout` and also (eventually) return to the client.